Preservation of the Curragh

 An abridged copy of the Task Force Report can be viewed on the Dept. of Defence website

 In 2009/2010 the Dept of Defence has undertaken furze clearance in a number of areas.
 This operation has been characterised by the inappropriate methods used to clear the furze.
 As the soil covering of the plains is very shallow, any archaeological remains are very near the surface and easily damaged.
 Heavy machinery has been used to physically uproot the furze bushes with immense damage being done to the soil covering of the clearance sites.
 The driving of heavy machinery on the plains in wet conditions causes perhaps even more damage than the removal of the furze.
 Protests to the Property Management Branch of the Dept. of Defence about this type of operation have been to no avail.

 The Curragh is being encroached upon, sub-divided and damaged on a daily basis.
 Unless action, and strong action in line with the Task Force’s recommendations, is taken very soon we will have no Curragh as we once knew it.

 Co.
 Kildare Archaeological Society has made representations to local politicians, the Minister for Defence and the Minister for the Environment expressing their concern about the lack of proper management of the Curragh resulting in ongoing damage.
 Their Society’s representations have not been successful, with the former Minister for Defence expressing his belief that the present management structure of the Curragh is adequate.
 The Society will continue to press the new, hopefully more receptive, Minister for Defence for the establishment of a proper management structure for the Curragh.

 There are still many wonderful features and views on the Curragh.
 Here are some.
 Click on any photo to view slideshow.

-See the latest posts on damage to the Curragh at:
+See additional posts on damage to the Curragh at:

 Report and photographs by A.J.
 Mullowney